 World-renowned sales coach Timothy Gallwey has captivated CEOs, entrepreneurs, and business leaders for decades.
 How?
 With one simple idea: “[Sales] coaching is [the key to] unlocking a person’s potential.
 It is helping them to learn rather than teaching them.”

-The bad news is that many sales managers find coaching a difficult skill to master.
-The problem is two fold:
+The bad news is that many sales managers find coaching a difficult skill to master – especially in an environment where reps are increasingly remote.
+The problem is twofold:

 Can you relate to this?

 If you’re not getting the support you need to effectively coach your sales team, don’t despair.
 These 10 sales coaching tips are effective for both in-person and remote teams.

 1. Focus on rep wellbeing

 A survey by the Sales Health Alliance unveiled a startling statistic: two in five sales reps struggle with mental health – double that of the general workforce.
 One of the biggest reasons is the shift to remote work environments, pushing sales reps to change routines while still hitting quotas.
 Add in the isolation inherent in virtual selling and you have a formula for serious mental and emotional strain.

 Many sales leaders think they’re coaching when they’re actually just telling employees what to do.